Am I the only one still in love with Audrey and Katharine Hepburn?

 You didn’t push these angels around.
 They pushed back!
 Hard.

-Kate, who died just last year at age 96, once said that she wanted to “live like a man.”
-In her day – our day- ladies, like children, were to be seen and not heard.
+Katharine, who passed away on June 29, 2003, once said that she wanted to “live like a man.”
+In her day, ladies, like children, were to be seen and not heard.
 Kate would have none of it.
-On screen and off, this lady redefined what it meant to live as an independent women.
+On-screen and off, this lady redefined what it meant to live as an independent woman.

 The idea scared the hell out of most men.
 When she stated “I may be a bit tall for you,” only Spencer Tracy could get away with saying, “Don’t worry, I’ll cut you down to size.”